Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - a little complacent from growing up in the Carraway house in a city where dwelling are still called through decades by a family's name.

 - Even when the East excited me most, even when I was most keenly aware of its superiority to the bored, sprawling, swollen towns beyond the Ohio, with their __interminable inquisitions__ which spared only the children and the very old - even then it had always for me a __quality of distortion__.
 West Egg, especially, still __figures__ in my more fantastic dreams.

+- "He came to the door when we were getting ready to leave, and when I __sent down word__ that we weren't in he tried to force his way upstairs."

+- He broke off defiantly.
+"What if I did tell him?
+That fellow __had it coming to him__.
+He threw dust into your eyes just like he did in Daisy's, but he was a tough one."

+- but I saw that wht he had done was, to him, __entirely justified__.

+- After Gatsby's death the East was haunted for me like that, __distorted__ beyond my eyes' power of correctness.

+- There was one thing to be done before I left, an awkward, unpleasant thing that perhaps __had better have been let alone__.

+- But I wanted to leave things in order and __not just trust__ that obliging and indifferent sea to __sweep my refuse away__.